proscrib/CNET/README.md

 # CNET

-This project is to build out the library shopping function for my users.
+This project is to build out the email template library shopping function from my frontend project for my users.